muspell/getopt_p/README.md

 "option string" Variants
 ------------------------

-This getopt() implementation supports POSIX compliant option strings.
+This getopt() implementation supports POSIX compliant option strings :
 * Supports ':' following an option character to require an argument
 * Supports ':' as the first character to return ':' for missing argument
 * Does not support '-' as an option character (POSIX compliance)